qla-ml-ds-activities/qla-ml-ds-activities.github.io/index.md

 # Overview

-This is the homepage for our [**Graduate Training School**](https://quantumleapafrica.org/event/data-science-training-school/)  on ‘FOUNDATIONAL METHODS IN DATA SCIENCE’.
+The QLA-ML-DS stands for the Quantum Leap Africa-Machine Learning and Data Science  research unit.
+This is the homepage for our  research activities.
+[**Here**](https://quantumleapafrica.org/) is the official webpage for the Quantum Leap Africa .

 ## Information for participants